Is David Jeremiah a False Teacher?

 That last one deserves some scrutiny.
 KJ advocates claim that other Bibles remove verses from God’s word.
 They use the King James as the standard, and anything that deviates from the King James is automatically wrong, deceptive, and part of a New Age plot to trick people into believing in other gods.
 The problem is that when we look at modern Bibles, almost all of them have footnotes… and those footnotes explain some of the variations in the ancient manuscripts.
 The verses haven’t been removed.
 It’s the opposite: they’ve been explained in more detail.

-I recommend the King James.
-As my pastor once said, “the best Bible is the one you’ll read.”
-That doesn’t mean that it’s perfect, of course.
-The KJV mentions unicorns six times, as but one example.
+I don’t generally recommend the King James because the language is often difficult for modern readers.
+However: as my pastor once said, “the best Bible is the one you’ll read.”
+That doesn’t mean that the KJV is perfect, of course.
+The KJV mentions unicorns nine times, as but one example.
 It’s not the last Bible that should be published, either… as anyone reading the original Preface to the KJV can see.
 The translators were building on the good foundation of previous Bibles, and hoped that others would do the same with their work.
 There’s nothing particularly special about the King James, in a spiritual sense.
 It’s a human translation, subject to critical analysis, that presents the gospel with enough clarity for readers to understand.

 I hope I’m making sense.
 I use the KJV regularly.
 It’s good… but so are most of the other Bibles in existence.
 Is that your conclusion as well?